Charleston Truck Accident Lawyers

 Knowledgeable WV attorneys help victims obtain full compensation

 West Virginia’s country roads are famous for their scenic beauty, but weather conditions and careless driving can easily elevate the danger of catastrophic accidents involving large commercial trucks.
-If you’ve been injured in an 18-wheeler accident, you can trust Calwell Luce diTrapano PLLC, LC in Charleston to pursue the maximum possible damage award.
+If you’ve been injured in an 18-wheeler accident, you can trust the Charleston truck accident attorneys at Calwell Luce diTrapano PLLC to pursue the maximum possible damage award.
 Our attorneys are known for their experience and dedication, especially in cases where the odds seem to be against us.
 We have the resources to take on huge insurance companies that underwrite commercial trucking companies.
 We never forget why and for whom we are working: we remain accessible to you throughout the legal process, updating you frequently and returning your calls promptly, so your can have confidence and peace of mind.

 Because of the obvious danger of heavy equipment racing at highway speeds and the personal injuries that may result from crashes, commercial trucking is one of the most heavily regulated industries in the country.
 The Federal Motor Carrier Safety Administration (FMCSA), an office of the U.S. Department of Transportation, drafts regulations for matters ranging from noise emissions standards to transportation of migrant workers.
 Regulations specific to highway safety include:

 - Qualifications of drivers